WojciechowskiPiotr/ansible-role-photonos-docker-CIS-hardening/README.md

 Ansible role to harden out-of-the-box VMware PhotonOS installation based on CIS Docker Community Edition benchmark

+Please note this is an early stage version of the role

 ## Requirements

-Root account must be configured and accessible for this version
+Root account must be configured and accessible for this version This role should be used only on fresh PhotonOS installation

 ## Dependencies